drkvj/Productivists-Discord-Rules/DiscordRules.md

-# Productionists Discord Rule Draft
+# Productivists Discord Rule Draft

 This document is for discussion and changes